howallworks/theoryofeverything/docs/Papers/UnsolvedTwinParadoxLight.en.md

 11. Accelerate both of them to 0.
 12. End of the thought experiment with both objects flying together.

+Results will be obtained in the ImFR using the formula (1):

+- spacecraft 1: $t_1=F(c)t+F(-c)(t)\to0$;
+- spacecraft 2: $t_2=F(0)t+F(0)(t)=2t$.

+The results in the IFR related to the first spacecraft using the formula (2):

+- stage 4.
+The velocity of the second spacecraft: $u_x'\to-c\ (u_x=0; v\to c)$;
+- stage 9.
+The velocity of the second spacecraft: $u_x'\to c\ (u_x=0; v\to-c)$.

+The results in the IFR related to the second spacecraft using the formula (2):

+- stage 4.
+The velocity of the first spacecraft: $u_x'\to c\ (u_x\to c; v=0)$;
+- stage 9.
+The velocity of the first spacecraft: $u_x'\to -c\ (u_x\to-c; v=0)$.

 Let's analyze thought experiment 1 from the point of view of Einstein's theory of relativity.
-The measured speeds are the same relative to each other from the point of view of each of the spacecrafts.
+As you can see, the measured speeds are the same relative to each other from the point of view of each of the spacecrafts.
 This is the essence of the true twin paradox version.
 Another spacecraft was moving faster from the point of view of each of the spacecraft.
 As a result, it is unclear how much time will pass for each of the spacecrafts in reality.

 Suppose that then you will argue that the second spacecraft, although accelerated as well, but then slowed down and only then moved for a long time $t$.
 And therefore its clock will show a greater amount of time.
-Let's show that this is in general a misconception.
+Let's show that this is in general does not allow us to get a correct result.

 Thought experiment 2a description: